 Make a rag rug

 You will need to splash out on a matt to make this but a rag rug is the ultimate in stash-busting craft projects.
 Start one now and you can add to it every time you or your family outgrow clothing, turning your unwanted wardrobe into a cosy treat for the toes.
-Everyday Art show you how it’s done over on Craftaholics Anonymous.
+Ragged Life shows you how in her step by step tutorial.

 Easy crochet coin purse